Color management doesn’t often come to mind as an essential part of website design and development — but it is!

 The default color space of the web is sRGB — the “s” meaning standard.
-Originally created by Microsoft and Hewlett-Packard in 1996, it was widely adopted for software, displays and other website applications.
+Originally created by Microsoft and Hewlett-Packard in 1996, it was widely adopted for software, displays, and other website applications.

 You may occasionally hear color space and color profile used interchangeably, but they are technically different.

 While a color space ensures your website or display portrays colors how you want them to, a color profile is embedded in a visual asset’s metadata to have it adhere to a given color space.
-An asset exported to an Adobe RGB color profile will not look the same in Photoshop as it does on the web, which runs off the sRGB color space.
+An asset exported to an Adobe RGB color profile will not look the same in Photoshop as on the web, which runs off the sRGB color space.

 Color Management Best Practices

 Since the default color space of the web is sRGB, it stands to reason that your visual assets should also be created in sRGB.
 With that in mind, you should ensure that your design tool is set to the sRGB color space and that new documents are assigned an sRGB profile.

 Currently, common web design tools like Figma and Sketch don’t enable users to change their color settings because they default to sRGB — which is ideal.
 While tools like Adobe Photoshop and Illustrator generally default to sRGB, you can check and update through “Color Settings” located in the “Edit” menu.